-Since 2017, I have been collaborating with Outsider Gallery London.
-Below are three small sets of words that I put together to overview what we do.
-They were originally written for Dazed & Confused magazine who asked us to contribute to their issue for Mental Health Week 2018.
+Below are three small sets of words that I put together to overview Outsider Gallery London for Dazed & Confused magazine who asked us to contribute to their issue for Mental Health Week 2018.

 I. Outsider Gallery London is London’s first mental health gallery.
 Outsider Gallery London uses creativity to intervene on individuals.
 Through 1:1 and group sessions, people make art and music from and to experiences of distress and madness.
 Literally making a space where people can hear the sound of their own voice and see themselves on paper, it challenges people’s own and others’ ideas of who they are and what they can do.
 Connecting people’s experiences to each other and society, it invites a gaze toward a broken world (not a broken brain).
 Outsider Gallery London brings the inside out and the outside in.